 With the advent of affordable live streaming solutions for the online market, we’re seeing a slew of new customers, including collegiate and professional sports organizations, education institutions, corporate enterprises, government and security, event venues and event companies, nonprofit and fundraising organizations, houses of worship, in addition to news and entertainment outlets.

 A. Our latest field unit, the LU600 sets the new standard for IP bonding and delivers the highest video quality and bitrate in the market (up to 20Mbps).
 The LU600 is set to offer the fastest file transfer (80Mbps), lowest delay (0.5 sec), and 100Mbps high-speed bonded internet connection.
-The LU600 is field upgradable to H.265 HEVC.
+The LU600 is field upgradable to H.265 HEVC video broadcast transmission.

 While broadcast is looking at producing more 4K content, adoption hasn’t become widespread just yet.
 LiveU is ensuring broadcasters are ready when the shift from HD to 4K UHD goes mainstream.
 Products such as the new H.265 HEVC-ready LU600 and the LU710 rack-mounted 4K encoder bring the future to our customers now and when distribution and costs make 4K the new standard, our broadcast customers will be ready.

 When the infrastructure changes and is ready for 8K, we’ll be right there developing solutions to meet our customers’ needs.
 In the meantime, we see a host of cloud-based media startups emerging and ready to shape the future of our industry.

 A. Our professional services team is on the front lines with our customers supporting news and events of all sizes and scales round the clock.
 Second, only to our great technology, our people are what sets us apart.
 The LiveU team goes above and beyond the call of duty to ensure our customers have a great experience with our technology every time so that audiences around the world are entertained, informed, and always a part of the action.